Appointments and Referrals

 Length of Appointment

-Each consultation is approximately 55 minutes in duration.
+Each session is approximately 55 minutes in duration.
 It is important that you arrive on time for your appointment.
 Sessions can rarely be extended beyond the allocated time as other clients are booked in to subsequent appointment times.

 Better Access to Mental Health Care – Medicare Program